TJ Friedl Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.75).
+- The Nationals' 4.79 team ERA ranks 26th across all MLB pitching staffs.

-- Nationals pitchers combine to surrender 114 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- The Nationals allow the fourth-most home runs in baseball (117 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.